heuristicus/spot_ros/docs/ros_usage.rst

 Taking Control of the Robot
 ---------------------------

-To control Spot, you need to maintain control of the eStop and body lease, power on the drive motors, and command the robot to stand.

-The easiest way to do this is through the rviz control panel included in ``view_robot.launch``.
-You can add the panel to an rviz configuration with Panels>Add new panel and selecting ``spot_viz/SpotControlPanel``.
+The easiest way to control the robot is through the rviz control panel, which connects to the various ROS services.
+Many commands which can be executed using a service or topic can also be executed using the panel.

 .. image:: images/rviz_panel.png

 Body and eStop Control
 ~~~~~~~~~~~~~~~~~~~~~~

 A body lease gives the holder the ability to command the spot to make actions in the world.
-The eStop gives the robot a way to guarantee that the commanding system is maintaining contact with the robot.
+The eStop gives the
+robot a way to guarantee that the commanding system is maintaining contact with the robot.
+If this contact is lost,
+the robot will perform a gentle stop.

 There are two ways to claim a body lease and eStop using this driver.

 #.
 Automatically when the driver starts by enabling the ``auto_claim`` variable
 #.
 By calling the ``/spot/claim`` service after the driver is started